mvolkmann/web-translate/README.md

 so no cost for translation services is incurred during usage of web applications.

+## Goals

+The goals for this library are:

+- Determine required translations by parsing source files for calls to a certain function.
+- Determine additional required translations by parsing a JSON file containing English translations.
+- Support selecting between the two most popular translation services, Google Cloud Translate API and Yandex Translate Service.
+- Support build-time translation to avoid incurring run-time translation costs for each user session.
+- Support easily generating translations for new languages to be supported.
+- Allow generated translations to be overridden by manually creating language-specific JSON files that describe the desired translations.
+- Support run-time translations for the rare cases where dynamically generated text must be translated.

 ## No Free Lunch

 The most highly recommended language translation services are